virtualcitySYSTEMS/map-core/documentation/panorama.md

   return min + ((value - minValue) / (maxValue - minValue)) * (max - min);
 }
 ```

+#### Projection Into 3D Space

+The panorama image is projected into a sphere.
+The sphere is positioned in 3D space using the information
+provided in the metadata of the color image.
+The other associated images are projected into the same sphere,
+at the same location with the same orientation.
+To place the image correctly in 3D space, the orientation
+given in the metadata is used to rotate the sphere.
+The center of the image MUST be heading 0 and pitch 0 in image space.
+The image MUST be flipped for the view to reflect the actual image.

 ### Creating valid Panorama Image COGs using GDAL